We have 12 equal resistors with a value equal to R placed on the edges of a cube, as shown in the

 they are all in parallel (Figure 3).

-The cube circuit is equivalent to a flat circuit forming by three parallel resistors, in series with six
+The cube circuit is equivalent to a flat circuit formed by three parallel resistors, in series with six

 \( B\equiv D\equiv E \),